GuiMacielPereira/150-days-of-code/log.md

 **Feelings**: I am not sure how I spent so much time doing such a simple exercise lol.
 Today I was very focused at work so overall felt very slayful.
 10/10

+### 2024-03-29 13:54:41
+#### Linked List
+**Description**: Read through the intro to making a LinkedList class and tried implementing my own version without relying on the guide.
+Actually took much longer than expected and it is still not working :/

+**Feelings**: I felt pretty good, not amazing but also not too frustrated.
+Getting started did suck though and I procrastinated a lot before it xD